UPDATE: Five-Vehicle Chain-Reaction Crash on Highway 41 in Scott County Leaves One with Life-Threatening Injuries

 Heavy Emergency Response, Including Air Medical Support

-According to the Minnesota State Patrol, five vehicles were involved in the crash, and it is being described as a rear-end collision that resulted in a car being stuck under a garbage truck.
+According to the Minnesota State Patrol, five vehicles were involved in the crash, and it was described as a rear-end collision that left a car stuck under a garbage truck.

 Emergency response to the scene has been significant.
 Air medical personnel were requested, signaling the potential for severe or life-threatening injuries.
 In addition, Burnsville-based medics responded with specialized equipment, including a blood transfusion setup, a resource typically deployed in critical trauma situations.